It’s easy to jump to a conclusion here and come up with 64 squares, but is it actually correct?

-Of course, if you’re simply looking at the small squares occupied by the pieces during a game of chess or draughts/checkers, that’s the proper answer.
+Of course, if you’re simply looking at the small squares occupied by the pieces during a game of chess, that’s the proper answer.

-First, you have to find out how many possible squares you can get from the 64 squares on a chessboard.
-You do this by creating a bigger unit of squares with each square on the board.
+(You do this by creating a bigger unit of squares with each square on the board.)

 |Unit||Horizontal number of square||Vertical number of square||Total Number of square|